-Spark has planned for 2021 Engage status by selecting the missions marked with asterisks to be supported again.
-The District mission is still being determined (to replace Midland Flood Response) Each month a particular mission will be highlighted.
+Spark has planned for 2022 Engage status by selecting the missions marked with asterisks to be supported.
+Each month a particular mission will be highlighted.
 However, donations are accepted for any of these missions throughout the year to support others locally and globally.
 Mark your giving envelopes and/or checks to designate a contribution to a given mission.
 Make all checks payable to Good Shepherd UMC.
 Thank you for your generous support of people needing assistance around the world.

-The Bishop Craig Children’s Village has been in operation since 2000 with primary support from the Detroit, West Michigan, West Ohio, Indiana and Liberia Annual Conferences.
+The Bishop Craig Children’s Village has been in operation since 2000 with primary support from the Detroit, West Michigan, West Ohio, Indiana, and Liberia Annual Conferences.
 The center provides counseling, healthcare, education, and shelter to destitute youth in war-torn areas.
-In recent months children orphaned by Ebola have found help and hope at the Village.
+Children orphaned by Ebola have found help and hope at the Village.

 Since its early days Red Bird Mission has worked to meet the health care needs of people in the Red Bird River Valley.
 The health center provides health programs for low-income, underinsured, and uninsured people in remote mountain areas.